Matthew 26:47-56 · Matthew · Updated April 25, 2026

 Summary

 As the passage progresses, Judas approaches Jesus and greets him with, "Hail, master," and kisses him (26:48).
 This act of betrayal leads the crowd to seize Jesus (26:49).
 One of Jesus' disciples reacts by drawing a sword and cutting off the ear of the high priest's servant (26:50).
 Jesus intervenes, instructing the disciple to sheath the sword, explaining that violence is not the answer and reminding them that he could summon angels if necessary (26:51-53).
 He questions the crowd's need for weapons, pointing out that he taught openly in the temple without being arrested (26:54).
-Jesus emphasizes that these events fulfill the scriptures (26:54-55).
+Jesus states that these events fulfill the scriptures (26:54-55).

 Chiastic structure